 A big focus will be on teaching the student how to properly diagnose the cause of the issue and the knowledge and skill required to address cause rather than symptom by giving the student the opportunity to practice this by working on horses with issues under Birgit’s tutelage.
 The student will be able to take this powerful ability to diagnose a wide range of problems with him/her, and allow him/her to continue to improve after the student leaves Falling Star Ranch Academy of Foundational Horsemanship.

 Correctly diagnosing the issue and dealing with the cause rather than the symptom is what sets the method of Irwin Insights apart from other horsemanship methods.

-Mentees receive two lessons (ground work and/or riding) per day (either private or in small groups of two or three students) and are encouraged to audit any training sessions and riding lessons for the rest of the day.
+Mentees receive two lessons (ground work and/or riding) per day (either private or in small groups of maximum four students) and are encouraged to audit any training sessions and riding lessons for the rest of the day.

 This is a unique program for students who not only want to improve their horsemanship skills on the ground and in the saddle and learn more about this evolutionary type of natural horsemanship method (also called non-resistance training method), equine body language, equine psychology, and biomechanics, but also for those looking to achieve certification in the Chris Irwin non-resistance training methodology from Irwin Insights and for those who strive to become equine professionals.